sergeypanin1994/octane/README.md

 3. Don't hold more SOL on the keypair than needed for 3-4 hours of spending on transaction fees for your load expectations.
 It could be as low as 0.2-1 SOL.
 4. Every hour automatically received swap tokens to SOL (Octane provides a CLI for that).
 5. Regularly check that prices and liquidity of SPL tokens allow your profitably pay for transaction fees in SOL.
-6. If your Octane node makes profit, regularly withdraw that profit to another keypair.
+6. If your Octane node makes a profit, regularly withdraw that profit to another keypair.
 7. When using Octane as a library in your backend, make sure to:
     1. Never return fee payer's signature of an unconfirmed transaction to a user.
 You must submit transaction to the network from the backend.
     2. Implement duplicated transaction checks, limits per user and general rate limits.